How We Build

 Support beams should be placed 10 feet apart

-in a grid formation throughout the entire pen and on its perimeter.
+in a grid formation throughout the entire pen and around its perimeter.

-pressure treated, wooden beams as support poles.
-Metal
+x 8' pressure treated, wooden beams as our support beams.

 sizes of pressure treated lumber and are bolted and